Generalized Eckardt points on del Pezzo surfaces of degree 1: Configurations of ten concurrent lines

 \begin{proposition} Let $e_1,\ldots,e_{10}$ be 10 exceptional curves on a del Pezzo surface $X$ of degree~1.
 Assume there is another exceptional curve $c$ on $X$ such that, after blowing down $c$, there is a subset of 4 exceptional curves among $e_1,\ldots,e_{10}$ whose images on the resulting del Pezzo surface $Y$ of degree 2 are concurrent in a point.
 Then the intersection graph of $e_1,\ldots,e_{10}$ is not isomorphic to clique 4, 5, or 8 in Figure \ref{table cliques}. \end{proposition} \begin{proof} Assume that the set $\{e_1,\ldots,e_{10}\}$ contains a subset of 4 curves $e_{i_1},e_{i_2},e_{i_3},e_{i_4}$ that correspond to 4 concurrent exceptional curves on $Y$ after blowing down $c$.
 Since the exceptional curve on $Y$ are exactly the images of the 56 exceptional curves on $X$ that are disjoint from $c$, it follows that $e_{i_1},e_{i_2},e_{i_3},e_{i_4}$ are all disjoint from $c$.
 Choose a basis $[L],[E_1],\ldots,[E_8]$ for the exceptional classes in Pic $X$ as in Section \ref{sec:background}.
 We can write every exceptional curve as a vector $(a,b_1,\ldots,b_8)$ with respect to this basis as denoted in the discussion below Theorem \ref{exceptional curves}.
 Using this notation, observe that the set $S$ of 10 exceptional curves

 has intersection graph isomorphic to graph 4 in Figure \ref{table cliques}.
 It is a quick check with \texttt{magma} that no exceptional curve on $X$ is disjoint to any 4 curves in $S$ simultaneously, so no 4 curves in $S$ will correspond to concurrent exceptional curves after blowing down $c$.
 Since every clique in $G$ with isomorphism type that of clique 4 in Figure \ref{table cliques} is conjugate under the action of $W_8$ to the clique $S$ by Theorem \ref{thm: 9 orbits}, and the action of $W_8$ respects the intersection multiplicities, we conclude that the intersection graph of $\{e_1,\ldots,e_{10}\}$ is not isomorphic to graph 4 in Figure \ref{table cliques}.
 Cliques 5 and 8 are excluded analogously. \end{proof} \begin{remark} From Proposition \ref{prop: dP2's} it follows that concurrent exceptional curves on a del Pezzo surface of degree 1 whose intersection graph looks like graphs 4, 5, or 8 in Figure \ref{table cliques} do not come from generalized Eckardt points on a del Pezzo surface of degree 2 (by blowing up a point).
 Therefore, we can not deduce an upper bound for the number of generalized Eckardt points realized by such cliques by using upper bounds for generalized Eckardt points on del Pezzo surfaces of degree 2.
 From Theorem~\ref{thm: 9 orbits} we know that clique 4 in Figure \ref{table cliques} can never be realized.
-For clique 8 this is not known, but we do know that clique 5 can be realized; see Example \ref{Ex: types 5 and 9}.
-It could therefore still be the case that a generalized Eckardt point on a del Pezzo surface of degree 1 can never come from a generalized Eckardt point of degree 2; for example, if it turns out that no clique except clique 5 in Figure \ref{table cliques} can be realized as a generalized Eckardt point. \end{remark}
+We will show that clique 8 can be realized over $\mathbb{F}_{19}$ (Theorem \ref{thm: clique 8 in F19}).
+We also know that clique 5 can be realized, as mentioned in the introduction.
+It could be the case that, outside characteristic 3, a generalized Eckardt point on a del Pezzo surface of degree 1 outside the ramification curve can never come from a generalized Eckardt point on a del Pezzo surface of degree 2; for example, if it turns out that no clique except cliques 5 and 8 in Figure \ref{table cliques} can be realized as a generalized Eckardt point. \end{remark}